 At first sight it is a bit of a paradox.
 On the one hand, it has long been clear that the skills you acquire, say, at university no longer will see you through to the end of your career life: you have to reinvent yourself several times along the way just to stay current.
 On the other hand, the skills that you learn early in your career will boost your earnings throughout your entire working life.

 Policymakers are understandably concerned about the effect of automation technologies on employment and wage levels in their jurisdictions.
 The effects, however, tend to be quite heterogeneous – and not much is known regarding what drives this heterogeneity.
+This makes devising the right policies a bit tricky.

 It would be a match made in heaven: the OECD’s Survey of Adult Skills (known officially as the Programme for the International Assessment of Adult Competencies, PIAAC) and the European Commission’s ESCO project (a multilingual classification of European Skills, Competences, Qualifications, and Occupations).
 Together, they would create an invaluable map of the supply and demand for professional skills across countries.